pyladies/global-conference/src/content/docs/README.md

 ---
-draft: true
+draft: false
-title: "Documentation Inception"
+title: "Documentation Inception: How to Create and Manage Docs"
+section: "website"
 ---

 # Documentation